Laser Vein Removal

 PIH (post inflammatory hyperpigmentation) ie the laser can cause areas of brown pigmentation due to inflammation and the patient’s susceptibility to this.
 It is less common in the lighter skin tones.

 Patients who are at risk for this are treated very differently to those who aren’t.
-Prevention is important, ie prelightening is important, and other topcial skin care products may be necessary after the treatment.
+Prevention is important, ie prelightening is important, and other topical skin care products may be necessary after the treatment.

 Blistering: This is very uncommon.
 If this occurs, the patient needs to call the clinic urgently